TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Buffed loot from chest next to spawners in Stone and Nether Fortresses.
 ·End Cities now naturally spawn Endermites at a low rate and very rarely, Phantoms too.
 ·Fixed bug where leaves in Dark Oak Dungeons and Jungle Dungeons would decay right away.
+·Barely lowered the long ravines towards bottom of world so they have lava filled floor more often.

     Biome:
 ·Fixed bug that prevented giant mushrooms from generating in Dark forest and Relic Dark Forest biome.